The Jeffersons: Synopsis

-During the January 11, 1975 episode of All in the Family, titled "The Jeffersons Move Up", Edith Bunker gave a tearful good-bye to her neighbor Louise Jefferson as her husband George, their son Lionel, and she moved from a working-class section of Queens, New York, into the luxurious Colby East, a fictitious high-rise apartment complex on East 63rd Street in Manhattan.
+During the January 11, 1975 episode of All in the Family, titled "The Jeffersons Move Up", Edith Bunker gave a tearful good-bye to her neighbor Louise Jefferson as her husband George, their son Lionel, and she moved from a working-class section of Queens, New York, into the luxurious Colby East, a fictional high-rise apartment complex on East 63rd Street on the Upper East Side of Manhattan.
 The Jeffersons premiered the following week, on January 18, 1975.

-George's career as a dry-cleaner began in the first season of All in the Family in the third episode "Oh, My Aching Back" (though the character himself did not appear on-camera).
+George's career as a dry-cleaner began in the first season of All in the Family in the third episode "Archie's Aching Back" (though the character himself did not appear on-camera).
 After his car was rear-ended by a bus, he filed a civil action and won $5000, enough to open his first store in Queens.
 At the beginning of The Jeffersons, he was operating five stores throughout New York City, with another two opening during the following seasons.

 Louise made friends with Tom and Helen Willis, an interracial couple with two adult children of their own (whom George derided as "zebras"): son Allan (played by Andrew Rubin in the first-season finale, and by Jay Hammer throughout season 5), a white-passing college drop-out; and daughter Jenny, an aspiring fashion designer.
 Jenny and Lionel became a couple, married on December 24, 1976, and later became the parents of a daughter, Jessica (played by Ebonie Smith).
 Lionel and Jenny experienced marital issues as evidenced in a two-part season 8 episode "The Separation", and divorced in the final season two-parter "Sayonara".

 Marla Gibbs portrayed the role of Florence Johnston, the Jeffersons' back-talking, tough, wisecracking, and devoutly religious housekeeper.
 Florence often teased George, mostly about his short stature and receding hairline.
 One episode featured George requesting Florence to insult him, in order to get to a prospective business partner who was fond of her wisecracks.